Supporting the socially isolated

-If you would like more information about the Cameron Project, to use the service or to volunteer, feel contact Kirsty on 01309 674 388 or email@example.com
+If you would like more information about the Cameron Project, to use the service or to volunteer, feel contact Frances on 01309 674 388 or email@example.com

-A ‘Cameron Champion’ is a special person.
+A ‘Befriender’ is a special person.
 They are kind, caring and dedicated people who love to work with others.
-They are active listeners and can provide conversation and companionship to our over 50s.
-They are also good at spotting worrying signs and alerting us to an older person needing extra help.
-They are part of our volunteer workforce and help us to deliver the befriending service.
+They are active listeners and can provide conversation and companionship.
+They are also good at spotting worrying signs and alerting us to someone needing extra help.

 Volunteering for such a role can be for as few or as many hours as you wish to give.
 You might be an active older person yourself and enjoy connecting with and supporting others.
 Or you might be a young person wanting to develop a career in the health and care sector.
-Befriending and supporting older people is such a rewarding role, and you can never underestimate the joy and insight that working with an older person can bring to your life.
+Befriending and supporting people is such a rewarding role, and you can never underestimate the joy and insight that it can bring.
 It can increase your confidence, develop your own skills and experience.
 Also, if you are of working age, it can give you valuable transferable skills and an up to date reference for employment.

 Gentle Seated Exercise

-Exercise benefits everyone, even elderly adults with limited mobility.
+Exercise benefits everyone.
 In fact, if age or disabilities have limited mobility, it’s even more essential to enjoy the mind and health-boosting effects of staying active.

-So if you fancy some seated tummy twists, overhead stretches, hand and thigh squeezes or kneed lifts, come and join our excellent chair exercises.
+So if you fancy some seated tummy twists, overhead stretches, hand and thigh squeezes or knee lifts, come and join our excellent chair exercises.

 Forres Older Persons Directory